hypo69/hypo/docs/gemini/en/consultant/src/ai/tiny_troupe/TinyTroupe/tinytroupe/validation.md

             max_content_length (int, optional): The maximum length of the content to be displayed when rendering the conversation.

         Returns:
-            tuple: A tuple containing the confidence score (float) and justification (str), or (None, None) if validation fails.
+            float: The confidence score of the validation process (0.0 to 1.0), or None if the validation process fails.
+            str: The justification for the validation score, or None if the validation process fails.
         """
         # Initiating the current messages
         current_messages = []

         # Generating the prompt to check the person
         check_person_prompt_template_path = os.path.join(os.path.dirname(__file__), 'prompts/check_person.mustache')
         with open(check_person_prompt_template_path, 'r') as f:
             check_agent_prompt_template = f.read()

         system_prompt = chevron.render(check_agent_prompt_template, {"expectations": expectations})

         # use dedent
         import textwrap
         user_prompt = textwrap.dedent(
         """
         Now, based on the following characteristics of the person being interviewed, and following the rules given previously, create your questions and interview the person.
 Good luck!

         """)